 In those boxes, the man on the driver’s side could hardly leave the vehicle if the wanted to, because of the way those boxes are built.
 The sex worker, on the other hand, can easily do so, for safety purposes.

 In the German capital, the proponents of ‘sex boxes’ want a different model, one which accommodates pedestrians and bicyclists rather than cars, because they say they do not have the room for big boxes in the Tempelhof-Schöneberg borough.
 Those smaller boxes could be installed under the elevated ‘U-Bahn’ railway, they say.

 Prostitution Ban at ‘Kurfürstenstrasse’?

 But there are local politicians who strictly reject anything of the kind and who want to get the prostitutes out of that neighborhood, along with their customers.
-One of them is Stephan von Dassel, the borough mayor in Berlin’s ‘Mitte’ district.
+One of them is Stephan von Dassel, the district mayor in ‘Mitte’.
 He does not think suitors would enter boxes as long as they can have sex anywhere they want.

 Stephan von Dassel insists on banning prostitution on Kurfürstenstrasse.
-He wants ‘sex boxes’ installed at Tempelhof Airport, or at the fairground in his borough, which is located far away, next to the Autobahn.
+He wants ‘sex boxes’ installed at Tempelhof Airport, or at a fairground which is located far away, next to the Autobahn.
 His main point is that all the sex in entrances to apartment blocks on Kurfürstenstrasse needs to be moved elsewhere.

 Berlin might test ‘sex boxes’.
 But the discussion and the chaos on Kurfürstenstrasse will likely continue, also because experts, both real and self-proclaimed ones, keep on developing new ideas.
-Some now say big brothels would be a much better solution than ‘sex boxes’, because sex workers and their customers would be out of everyone’s sight in confined spaces, but at central locations.
+Some now say big brothels would be a much better solution than ‘sex boxes’, because sex workers and their customers would be out of everyone’s sight in confined spaces, but they would still be working at central locations.